sztoor/model_serving/README.md

-This lab will cover the following two topics:
+Following tasks will cover the following two topics:

 1. Dynamic contextualization and model serving in a scalable production environment
 3. Reliable continuous integration and development process